Cherry-CIC/cherry-Backend/docs/LIKE_FEATURE_IMPLEMENTATION.md

    - Each user manages only their own likes
    - User ID extracted from authenticated token

-3. **Atomic Operations**
+3. **Transaction-Based Idempotency**
-   - Uses Firestore arrayUnion and arrayRemove
+   - Uses Firestore transactions to prevent race conditions
+   - addLike: Only increments if user not already in likedBy array
+   - removeLike: Only decrements if user is in likedBy array
+   - Prevents duplicate likes from double-incrementing counter

+4. **Privacy Protection**
+   - likedBy field is NEVER exposed in API responses
+   - All responses strip private likedBy data before sending
+   - Only likeCount and isLikedByUser are included

+5. **Data Integrity**
+   - Like counts cannot go negative (Math.max(0, ...))
-   - Prevents race conditions with concurrent operations
+   - Atomic operations prevent data corruption

-4. **Input Validation**
-   - Product ID validation
+   - Input validation on product IDs
-   - Returns 404 for non-existent products

 ---